The Family Law Act sets a time restriction of 12 months after your divorce to apply for a property settlement.

 In some Family Law cases separated parties may negotiate and reach agreement in relation to how they would like to finalise property matters between them, often with the assistance of lawyers.
-In other cases, separated parties cannot reach agreement and turn to court to resolve their matter.
+In other cases, separated parties cannot reach an agreement and turn to the court to resolve their matter.

 Married parties who have separated may achieve a property settlement with their former spouse, even if they are not divorced.
 Similarly, parties who have divorced may also achieve a property settlement with their former spouse.

 If divorced parties reach agreement in relation to the terms of a property settlement, we may advise them to apply for Consent Orders to be made by the Family Court to implement and finalise their agreement.
 In other cases, your family lawyer may advise you to enter into an Agreement to give effect to their property settlement.

 In more contentious cases, divorced parties may be unable to reach agreement and decide to issue Court proceedings to achieve a property settlement.
 In those cases, the divorced parties must issue those Court proceedings within twelve months of a divorce order being made.

 Disclaimer : This article provides basic information only and is not a substitute for a professional or legal advice.
 It is prudent to obtain legal advice from a family lawyer.